 Have you ever wondered what would it be like to live in outer space?
 Well, there are a handful of Earth’s residents who know.
 Every day since 2000, humans have been living in outer space on the International Space Station.

 The International Space Station (ISS) is a huge spacecraft that orbits 220 miles above Earth.
 A number of countries collaborated to build and use the space station, including the United States, Russia, Japan, and European nations.
-The space station has been built in stages, with the first piece being launched in 1998.
-Completion of the space station is expected by 2011.
+The space station was built in stages, with the first piece being launched in 1998.
 The space station is a working science lab that will further future space exploration efforts through studying the effects of living and working in space.

 In the fall of 2000, the International Space Station welcomed its first residents.
 Astronauts are transported to the space station via the space shuttle or a Russian Soyuz.
-Each crew member spends approximately six months living and working on the space station.
-When construction is complete, the space station will be able to house six astronauts at any given time.
+Each crew member spends approximately six months living and working on the space station, which is about the size of a football field.

 A Day in the Life of an ISS Astronaut